S3 method for class 'merMod'

 The random effect variance, σ2i, represents the mean random effect variance of the model.
 Since this variance reflects the "average" random effects variance for mixed models, it is also appropriate for models with more complex random effects structures, like random slopes or nested random effects.
 Details can be found in Johnson 2014, in particular equation 10.
 For simple random-intercept models, the random effects variance equals the random-intercept variance.

-Distribution-specific variance
+Distribution-specific (observation level) variance

 Variance for the additive overdispersion term